 The study also found that elevated vitamin D levels could even decrease COVID-19 PCR positivity.

-Many media outlets, as well as politicians, have been highlighting the higher death rate from coronavirus for black Americans than White and Asian Americans, but differing vitamin D levels and obesity are likely the culprit.
+Many media outlets, as well as politicians, have been highlighting the higher death rate from coronavirus for black Americans than White and Asian Americans, but differing vitamin D levels across racial groups as well as obesity are likely the culprits.

 According to the CDC the death rate from diabetes is highest among non-Hispanic black adults and lowest among non-Hispanic white adults.
 During 2004–2017, the death rate decreased from 438.3 per 100,000 to 391.1 among non-Hispanic white adults, from 602.0 to 485.7 among Hispanic adults, and from 804.3 to 607.0 among non-Hispanic black adults.